josancamon19/traffic_sign_classifier/README.md

 ---
 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

-To meet specifications, the project will require submitting three files:
-* the Ipython notebook with the code
-* the code exported as an html file
-* a writeup report either as a markdown or pdf file

 The Project
 ---
 The goals / steps of this project are the following: